Muharem Trako

-Muharem Trako (born 27 September 2003) is a Bosnian professional footballer who plays as a centre-back for First League of the FBiH club Stupčanica Olovo.
+Muharem Trako (born 27 September 2003) is a Bosnian professional footballer who plays as a centre-back for Bosnian Premier League club Rudar Prijedor.

 Club career

 On 22 June 2021, Trako signed his first professional contract with Sarajevo.
 On 16 January 2024, Sarajevo sent Trako on loan to Sileks until the end of the season.
 On 4 September 2024, Trako was loaned to Tuzla City.
 In January 2025, Trako joined the First League of FBiH club Stupčanica Olovo.